 - Amulet: Movement Speed, Energy Cost Reduction, Damage, Cooldown Reduction

-- Rings: Critical Strike Chance, Critical Strike Damage, Damage
+- Rings: Critical Strike Chance, Damage to Crowd Controlled, Damace to Close, Life

-If you're lucky enough to have some sockets on your items, fill them with the following:
+If you have sockets on your items, fill them with the following:

 - Armor: Ruby